 Carnival, Royal Caribbean and Norwegian Cruise Lines

 The nation’s three largest cruise operators have had their share of bad press over time, with sporadic power outages or outbreaks of norovirus causing a kink in operations.
-However, the advent of coronavirus has been nothing but an unmitigated disaster for the cruise lines, which are all currently shut down for the foreseeable future.
-The Diamond Princess has become the poster child for the coronavirus outbreak, with more than 700 passengers and crew members ultimately getting infected aboard the ship, which spent nearly one month quarantined outside Japan.
+However, the advent of the coronavirus has been nothing but an unmitigated disaster for the cruise lines, which are all currently shut down for the foreseeable future.
+The Centers for Disease Control and Prevention currently has a no-sail order in place through September 2020, and some cruise lines have canceled voyages even further into the future.

 Why the Cruise Lines Are Too Big To Fail

-The cruise industry has absolutely exploded in recent years, with revenue topping $37 million in 2017.
-Projections had this figure rising to $57 million by 2027, but those estimates are likely to be revised heavily downward.
+The cruise industry has absolutely exploded in recent years, with recent projections anticipating annual growth rates of 26.3%, with expected revenue of over $28 billion by 2023.
+Thanks to the coronavirus, those estimates are likely to be revised heavily downward.
 In fact, the stocks of all three major cruise operators are trading as if they are headed for bankruptcy.
-Norwegian Cruise Line shares have fallen from $59.65 in mid-January to a very unlucky $7.77 as of March 18, 2020.
-Its industry colleagues have hardly fared better, with Royal Caribbean shares tumbling from $135.05 in mid-January to $22.33 on March 18, and Carnival following suit, crashing from $71.94 to $9.30.
-All of those declines exceed 80% and approach 90%.
-President Donald Trump’s administration has indicated that relief for the cruise lines may be coming, but no specifics have yet been outlined.
+Norwegian Cruise Line shares hit a 52-week high of $59.78 but fell as low as $7.03 during the initial stages of the pandemic.
+Its industry colleagues have hardly fared better, with Royal Caribbean shares tumbling from a 52-week high of $135.31 to a 52-week low of $19.25 and Carnival following suit, crashing from $51.94 to $7.80.
+All of those declines reach 85% or more.
+As of August 2020, no governmental relief for the cruise lines appears to be coming.

 Simon Property Group

 Simon Property Group may not be a household name like many of the companies on this list, but the company may play a greater role in your life than you imagine.
 Simon Property Group is the largest mall operator in the U.S., so if you ever shop in a mall, you’ve likely visited one of its properties.
-With social distancing becoming mandated in some areas, Simon Property Group was forced to shutter all of its malls nationwide for at least 12 days, beginning on March 18.
-With mall traffic already slowing before the health crisis, the mall shutdown could be devastating.
+When the outbreak first became a pandemic, Simon Property Group initially shuttered all of its malls nationwide for at least 12 days, beginning on March 18.
+Since then, malls around the nation have opened and closed in fits and starts.
+As mall traffic was already slowing before the health crisis, the on-again, off-again mall shutdowns could prove devastating in the long haul.

 Why Simon Property Group Is Too Big To Fail

 Americans love to shop, and there’s no doubt they’ll continue to shop once the current crisis subsides.
 However, this may last quite a long time.
 Additionally, the shutdown of physical locations could give an even greater edge to e-commerce retailers like Amazon, who have been consistently taking market share away from mall operators for years.
-The formerly stable share price of Simon Property Group has taken a shellacking, falling to $44.92 from a 52-week high of $186.40.
-This amounts to a 75% drubbing.
+The formerly stable share price of Simon Property Group has taken a shellacking, falling to a low of $42.25 from a 52-week high of $163.60.
+This amounts to a 74% drubbing.

 Ford Motor and the Auto Industry

 The global auto industry is incredibly cyclical in nature.
 During economic contractions or recessions, demand for hard goods like autos plummets.
 During severe declines, auto companies run on the brink of disaster.
 The 2008 financial crisis, for example, forced both General Motors Co. and Chrysler into bankruptcy.
-The way the coronavirus is spreading, it seems like Ford, GM and (now) Fiat Chrysler are in need of government assistance to avoid the same fate.
-All three automakers have closed all of their North American factories amidst the outbreak.
-The shutdowns will immediately stifle the cash flow of the automakers, who will have to pray for a short hiatus and then have the ability to ramp up production quickly on the other side to survive.
+All three automakers closed all of their North American factories amidst the outbreak.
+There is a ray of light emerging for the car companies, however.
+GM resumed production on May 18, and since then car sales have been picking up.

 Why Ford and the Auto Industry Are Too Big To Fail

 Quite simply, the automakers are essential to the American economy because Americans love their cars.
-Although foreign automakers have made inroads, American automakers are still a critical part of the demand part of the equation in the U.S. Further, the auto industry still employs nearly 10 million American workers and drives $953 billion into the American economy.
+Although foreign automakers have made inroads, American automakers are still a critical part of the demand part of the equation in the U.S. Further, the auto industry still drives $953 billion into the American economy.
 For the industry to go under is therefore unfathomable for America as a whole.
-Yet, the stock prices of these companies are at disastrous levels, with Ford at just $4.50 per share as of March 18, 2020.
+Yet, the stock prices of these companies have suffered mightily during the pandemic.
+Although Ford’s stock is decades from its all-time high, it still fell from over $12 per share in March 2020 to under $4 before recovering to just over $7.

 MGM Resorts and the Casino Industry

-In a previously unthinkable move, MGM Resorts announced that effective March 17, 2020, it would be temporarily shutting down all of its Las Vegas properties.
-The manager of such prestigious properties as Aria, Luxor, Mandalay Bay and Bellagio indicated it would keep paying employees and extending health benefits for two weeks.
-Nevada’s governor further ordered that all “nonessential” businesses, including casinos, must remain closed for a full 30 days.
-The question on many minds was, how long could MGM and other hotel-casino operators continue to pay employees?
+In a previously unthinkable move, MGM Resorts announced that effective March 17 it would be temporarily shutting down all of its Las Vegas properties.
+The manager of such prestigious properties as Aria, Luxor, Mandalay Bay and Bellagio initially indicated it would keep paying employees and extending health benefits for two weeks.
+Vegas casinos remained closed until June 4, but there’s still doubt about their long-term recovery, as the virus has continued to keep travel down.

 Why MGM and the Casino Industry Are Too Big To Fail

 MGM and the other American casino operators certainly can’t claim to be an “essential” industry in the vein of the airline or auto industries.
 However, entertainment is big business.
-The casino industry pulled in a whopping $12 billion in Nevada revenue in 2019 alone.
-Love it or hate it, Las Vegas is one of the crown jewels of the American economy, but the dominant casino operators are also trading as if they are heading for bankruptcy.
-MGM shares traded at just $7.14 on March 18, 2020, down nearly 80% from their 52-week high of $34.63.
-The casino industry is currently in the process of requesting federal money from the U.S. government to survive.
+The casino industry pulled in a whopping $12 billion in gaming revenue in 2019 alone.
+Love it or hate it, Las Vegas is one of the crown jewels of the American economy.
+However, in the wake of the pandemic, the dominant casino operators traded as if they were headed for bankruptcy.
+MGM shares traded as low as $5.90, down from a 52-week high of $34.63, a drop of more than 80%.
+As groups are a big source of revenue for the casino industry, it will likely take a vaccine to restore earnings to prior levels.

 General Electric was one the bluest of Blue Chip stocks in the venerable Dow Jones Industrial Average.
 Since 2000, however, it’s had one arrow after another thrown at its business.
 The coronavirus has accelerated the downward trend at GE, as seemingly all of its disparate businesses are getting hit.
 The very definition of a conglomerate, GE has large business divisions in industries ranging from oil and gas production to aviation, healthcare, renewable energy and financial services.
 In other words, GE companies provide a wide range of services for all walks of life in America, and it’s hurting — particularly its aircraft division, as the industry is in free fall.